Submissions

 3.3.- "3.
 Enter Metadata"

-- Summary or abstract in the languages specified in the preceding item.
+- Summary or abstract in the same languages as the previous item.

 - Keywords.
-Insert the article’s keywords in both languages.
-Terms must be entered one at a time, pressing the ‘enter’ key after each.
+The article keywords will be inserted in both languages.
+The entire list cannot be copied, must be entered one term at a time pressing "Enter" after each one.

-How to monitor reviews and submit a revised version of your manuscript
+How to check a revision report and submit a revised version of a manuscript

 Privacy Statement